 Table Soccer is a table-top game very loosely based on football.
 The game also goes by the names of Table Football and Foosball (mainly in North America).
-It often features in many homes as a family game and the object is to move the ball into the opponent’s goal by moving rods that have figures attached.
-Although the rules may vary from household to household, there is in fact a competitive level of table soccer that is played according to a unified code.
-The sport also has its own world governing body, the International Table Soccer Federation (ITSF), based in Nantes, France, and established in 2002.
+It often features in many homes as a family game.
+The object is to move the ball into the opponent’s goal by moving rods that have figures attached.
+Although the rules may vary from household to household, there is a competitive level of table soccer that is played according to a unified code.
+The sport also has its own world governing body, the International Table Soccer Federation (ITSF) established in 2002.
 There are currently nearly thirty member nations and the role of ITSF is to coordinate the growth, administration and regulation of the sport through each of the national member federations.
-This also includes the ITFS Training Centres programme.
-The Federation works very closely with the World Anti-doping Association (WADA) with the running of an anti-doping programme.
-When it comes to the biggest competitions, ITSF sanctions several major international tournaments for all age groups.
-This also includes the five annual World Championships Series.
-The biggest of these events is the World Cup, which is a national team tournament that takes place every year.
-The best table soccer players from over 40 nations convene for the world titles.
-Apart from continuing to work very closely with the current member nations, ITSF is committed in establishing the sport within developing nations in order to provide accessibility to all.

 The first patent for foosball was done in 1921 in the United Kingdom.
 Previously, patents were filed across Europe going back as far as the 1890s.
 As a result of the popularity of football across Europe, the goal was to invent a game people could play in their homes.
 These inventions all contributed to the game eventually being brought to the States in the 1950s.
 Twenty years later it could be played in bars and pool halls across the country.